 - i.
 Students using or possessing an unapproved electronic device must retake the assessment during the same administration testing window in order to receive a score.
-For a paper and pencil administration place a Do Not Score Label on the student's answer or combined test/answer booklet and re-test the student in a new booklet of a different form number.
-For an online administration, contact DRC at pacustomerservice@datarecognitioncorp.com.
-DRC will invalidate the assessment and reset the test prior to the student re-taking the test. - ii.
+For a paper and pencil administration place a Do Not Score Label on the student's answer or combined test/answer booklet and re-test the student in a new booklet.
+For an online administration, regenerate the assessment under Test Management.
+This will reset the student to start over. - ii.
 The unapproved electronic device must be confiscated and, in the presence and with the permission of the parent or guardian, the device must be examined to ensure that no information or material regarding the assessment is present. - iii.
 Any data (photos, images, text, etc.) that constitutes a violation of the security or integrity of the test must be copied and reported to the Department of Education immediately at ra-edirregularities@pa.gov. - iv.
 Students with unapproved electronic devices that the student cannot access where the security or integrity of the test has not been compromised do not have to be reported to the Department of Education. - v.
 The student should be disciplined in accordance with LEA policy, and that discipline may vary depending on whether test material has been compromised. - vi.
 The parents and students may be responsible for the cost of replacing compromised items.